I shall begin with a traditional greeting. As a kid, I was trained to greet and acknowledge others. The greeting is called NAMASKAR or NAMASTE .

-Today’s presentation is named ‘ BHARAT DARSHAN ‘.
+Today’s presentation is named BHARAT DARSHAN .
 The Land of India in our Culture and tradition is referred to as the Land of Bharat.
 ‘Darshan’ means viewing a place or an event.
 During this brief tour, I would present to you a few glimpses of India’s history and Culture.
-I would launch you on a journey to ‘ Discover India ‘ and I do hope that your experience would be rewarding as well as entertaining.
+I would launch you on a journey to Discover India.

 Culture is defined as learned behavior.
 My traditions teach me that I should approach life with a sense of abundant caution.
 I am cautioned to avoid absolute optimism.
 It is like fastening your seat belt before you begin to drive.
 In any human endeavor, I am told to expect a positive outcome only after taking care of any possible negative outcomes.
 If you are driving your car, the State Law dictates that you would reach your destination safely only after taking precautions such as the wearing of seat belt to avoid serious injury.
 My success is guaranteed only if I anticipate and overcome all the obstacles that I might face along the road.
 However, my success is never entirely mine.
 I am trained to believe that my success is a blessing and that I should accept success with a sense of humility.